Hydrogen Electrolysis Calculator

 Electrolysis dates back to the experiments of Nicholson and Carlisle in 1800, who first split water with a voltaic pile.
 Commercial electrolyzers powered by hydroelectric dams supplied industrial hydrogen in the early twentieth century, only to be overshadowed later by steam methane reforming, a cheaper but carbon-intensive method.
 Today, interest returns as renewable electricity costs fall and the need for decarbonization grows.
 Massive projects aim to produce green hydrogen for ammonia synthesis, fuel-cell vehicles, and seasonal energy storage.
 Understanding the quantitative relationship between electricity and hydrogen output helps policymakers and engineers evaluate these initiatives with realistic expectations.

 By adjusting inputs in the calculator, users can visualize how a home solar array might support a small electrolyzer or how industrial-scale systems demand vast currents.
 Try entering a current of 40 A, voltage of 2.2 V, time of 24 hours, and efficiency of 85%.
-The output approaches 6.6 grams of hydrogen, equivalent to roughly 74 liters, while consuming about 2.1 kilowatt–hours.
-Scaling to kilograms requires multiplying every variable dramatically, underscoring the infrastructure needed for hydrogen economies.
+The output approaches 30.7 grams of hydrogen, roughly 341 liters of gas at standard conditions, while consuming about 2.1 kilowatt–hours.
+Even at this respectable current, a full day of operation yields only about a thirtieth of a kilogram, so reaching the kilograms-per-day figures quoted for industrial plants means multiplying current and cell count together many times over.

 Hydrogen's environmental benefit depends on the electricity source.
 When powered by coal or natural gas, electrolysis can emit more carbon dioxide per kilogram of hydrogen than traditional methods.
 Pairing electrolyzers with wind, solar, or hydroelectric power eliminates direct emissions and can absorb excess generation.
 The efficiency value in our calculator can be interpreted not only as Faraday efficiency but also as an overall system efficiency capturing converter losses, making it a useful tool for life-cycle assessments and cost analyses.